embj-org/ej/guides/src/02-BuilderSDK.md

 ejb --config config.toml validate
 ```

-Something you may not expect happens -  EJB (or rather the underlying `run.sh` script) fails !
+Something we may not expect happens - EJB (or rather the underlying `run.sh` script) fails!

 Taking a look at the logs, we can see that `scp` failed because the `infinite-loop`
 file is locked as it's still being executed inside our target device.